 12 Herbs That Kill Parasites Naturally

 Parasites can be found in nearly 50% of the American population.
 These are foreign pathogens that make their way into our bodies through unclean water, shellfish, pork products and other forms of contaminated food.
 The most common internal parasites that humans are commonly dealing with include tapeworms, amoeba, protozoa, yeast, and pathogenic bacteria.
 Although there are some modern medical treatments available, many people are looking for ways to kill parasites naturally.

 Fortunately, we now have enough information available to know what types of things parasites do not like.
 By following specifically designed protocols using natural compounds, parasites can be effectively removed from the body without doing extensive damage to the gut.
-As a result, you will likely feel greater energy, restored digestive function, and overall returning of vitality.
+As a result, you will likely feel greater energy, restore digestive function, and overall returning of vitality.

 Parasite infection can cause many unpleasant symptoms.
 Depending on the type of parasite, an infection can cause massive inflammation, brain fog, digestive troubles, chronic fatigue, and much more.